Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Methodology

-\textbf{Diffusion Transformer (DiT).} Given the unified latent space provided by our UAE-3D model, we now apply the DiT~\cite{DiT} as our diffusion model $\Vtr{\epsilon}_\theta$ for 3D molecular latent generation.
-DiT's promising performance in image generation underscores its superior capability in modeling latent sequences.
-Unlike a standard Transformer~\cite{Transformer}, DiT replaces the layernorm~\cite{LayerNorm} by adaptive layernorm (adaLN)~\cite{Film}, where the shift $\mathbf{y}$ and scale $\mathbf{b}$ parameters are dynamically generated based on the diffusion timestep $t$: $[\mathbf{y}; \mathbf{b}]=\text{MLP}(\text{Embed}_t(t))$, where $\text{Embed}(\cdot)$ embeds timestep $t$ into a vector.
-These shift $\mathbf{y}$ and scale $\mathbf{b}$ parameters act as ``gates'', selectively activating different dimension given different timesteps, enabling effective dynamic-scale denoising in diffusion.
+\textbf{Diffusion Transformer (DiT).} Given the unified latent space provided by our UAE-3D model, we adopt the DiT~\cite{DiT} as the backbone diffusion model $\Vtr{\epsilon}_\theta$ for 3D molecular latent generation.
+Originally developed for image LDM, DiT has demonstrated strong performance in modeling latent sequences.
+Compared to a standard Transformer~\cite{Transformer}, DiT replaces the layernorm~\cite{LayerNorm} by adaptive layernorm (adaLN)~\cite{Film}, where the scale $\mathbf{y}\in \mathbb{R}^{d}$ and shift $\mathbf{b}\in \mathbb{R}^{d}$ parameters are conditioned on the diffusion timestep $t\in (0,1]$.
+Specifically, $[\mathbf{y}; \mathbf{b}]=\text{MLP}_{\text{adaLN}}(\text{Embed}_t(t))$, where $\text{Embed}_t(\cdot)$ is a shared linear layer and $\text{MLP}_{\text{adaLN}}$ is a module specific to each adaLN instance.
+These generated shift and scale parameters act as ``soft gates'', enabling timestep-dependent activation of DiT's hidden representations and facilitating more effective, scale-adaptive denoising.